 Sure, getting a proper contract with each vendor sounds like something everyone would insist on.
 But because planning a wedding is such an emotional process, couples sometimes neglect this all-important step.
 We know you wouldn’t dream of buying a new car without a warranty, so why would you purchase wedding services—some of which cost as much or more than a car!—without equivalent protection?

 We’re convinced that this advice is a potential lifesaver, because we’ve heard many a sad story from bridal couples.
-Click on the next pages to view two of them.
+Scroll down to view two of them.

 Tale of Woe #1: